 A refund (minus your $100 non-refundable deposit) will be made for cancellations submitted in writing 30 days prior to the training.
 No refunds will be allowed after that date.

-In the unlikely event that the course is cancelled, UC San Diego Continuing Medical Education is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.
+In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.

 Upon submission of your registration, you will be asked to complete and e-mail a short essay describing your reason(s) for wanting to attend the Mindfulness-Based Childbirth and Parenting (MBCP) training retreat.
 In your essay, please include a description of your professional training, your work with expectant and young families, a description of your meditation practice (if any), the tradition(s) in which you practice and any meditation retreats, classes or other meditation training you have experienced.
 Also include a description of any training or regular practice of yoga, qigong or other movement practices.
 Should your background or previous training not be suitable for retreat attendance, you will be given a full refund.